ruc98/ruc98.github.io/coursework.md

 ---
 layout: page
 title: Coursework
-subtitle: Some amazing courses that I credited at University of Wisconsin-Madison and IIT Madras, India.
+subtitle: Some amazing courses that I credited at the University of Wisconsin-Madison and IIT Madras, India.
 ---

 - Big Data Systems